JimDesu/basis-lang/spec.md

 - The `.fail` statement updates `failure` and may propagate READ-taint (if the failure payload's value is READ-tainted, the failure is marked accordingly for downstream recovery analysis).
 - A CREATE write `'r <- expr` updates `init` and verifies READ-taint conformance simultaneously (a tainted RHS rejected if `'r` is a CREATE write through a READ-rooted path).
 - The statement-end join of working copies (&sect;6.3) is a single node on the statement's success edge; `init` and `obligations` flow through it unchanged &mdash; the join writes slots the statement already tracks as initialized, and obligations are excluded from the boundary by construction (&sect;6.3).
-A `.staged` block's success-edge join is the same node at block granularity; nested boundaries compose LIFO with no new lattice.
+A `.stage` block's success-edge join is the same node at block granularity; nested boundaries compose LIFO with no new lattice.
+Static-marked frames and regions (&sect;10.17) add a conformance check on the obligation component &mdash; every fired discharge traces to a local acquisition &mdash; with no new lattice.

 ### E.6 Worked Example